Victin09/vira-manager/README.md

 # vira-manager
-A project manager with a kanban board, documentation, chat and many more...
+A project manager with, for the moment, a kanban board, documentation and chat.